Digital risk refers to all unexpected consequences that result from digital transformation and disrupt the achievement of business objectives.

 In other words, digital risk protection efforts focus on preventing cyber attacks, and threat intelligence solutions focus on improving security postures to help organizations withstand cyber attack attempts.

-To meet all of the above requirements, and keep up with an ever-expanding threat landscape, digital risk protection efforts should consist of:
+To meet all of the above requirements and keep up with an ever-expanding threat landscape, digital risk protection efforts should consist of the following:

 - Digital footprinting - To continuously monitor the security state of all exposed assets.